 Nio Szechuan is ensconced in the timeworn Louisiana Plaza Shopping Center that houses Yeller Sub.
 Colorful photos of tempting menu items adorn the front windows.
 Nio Szechuan’s interior is immaculate and mostly white, perhaps a cooling effect meant to stave off heat.
 The menu is segmented into thirteen categories: Appetizers, Soup, Noodle Soup, Vegetable, Pork, Chicken, Beef, Seafood, Lo Mein, Fried Noodle, Fried Rice, Chef’s Specials and Dessert.
 It’s a pleasure to peruse…even better to order and enjoy.

-My Kim jumped almost immediately to the Chef’s Specials in search of roast duck.
+13 March 2022: My Kim jumped almost immediately to the Chef’s Specials in search of roast duck.
 Available in half- and full-sized, the roast duck is deliciously unadorned.
 Great roast duck doesn’t need to be wrapped up in pancakes.
 Nor are hoisin or plum sauce needed.
 Crispy skin gives way to tender, juicy meat with a slight hint of smoke and plenty of flavor.
 Tender, succulent duck is accompanied by a subtle sauce that ameliorates the duck’s inherent flavors; the sauce doesn’t obfuscate any of those flavors.
 Few things in the world are as satisfying as roast duck, gloriously crispy and golden…a true melt-in-your-mouth treasure.
+It’s so good, my Kim may never order anything else from Nio’s menu.

 Nio Szechuan may be the closest some of us will get to Chengdu in the Chinese province from which some of the best and most incendiary cuisine in the world emanates.
 It’s comforting to know it’s there when we crave and need it.